thoughtbot/maintaining-open-source-projects/book/04-quality.md

 > Write nice code.
 Use white space properly, use good names for methods, add
 > comments to explain anything that isn’t obvious, etc. If you write ugly code,
-> anyone who intends to fix a bug or add a feature will not enjoy his work and
+> anyone who intends to fix a bug or add a feature will not enjoy his [or her]
-> likely avoid it next time.
+> work and likely avoid it next time.

 One reason it’s good to take care of code quality at every level is that good software quality keeps maintenance costs low.
-Poor application structural quality in business applications results in cost and schedule overruns and creates waste in the form of rework.
-Jussi Koskinen, Engineering Researcher, cites studies in [_Software Maintenance Costs_] that show the relative cost of maintaining software and managing its evolution represents more than 50% of its total cost.
+Poor structural quality in business applications results in cost and schedule overruns.
+It also creates waste in the form of rework.
+Jussi Koskinen, an Engineering Researcher, cites studies in [_Software Maintenance Costs_] that show the relative cost of maintaining software and managing its evolution represents more than 50% of its total cost!

 Let’s see how we can control these costs.